Xilinx/Vitis_Embedded_Platform_Source/Xilinx_Official_Platforms/xilinx_vck190_base/README.md

 ## Test the Platform

-Once the Vitis platform build completes, you can use the [Vitis Acceleration examples](https://github.com/Xilinx/Vitis_Accel_Examples) to build with these platforms to test this platform.
+Once the Vitis platform build completes, Leverage  the [Vitis Template](https://github.com/Xilinx/vitis_templates/) to build a simple application such as vadd (Vector Addition) to verify platform functionality.

+For step-by-step instructions on how to build, run, and validate applications on your platform, refer to [Vitis Tutorial](https://github.com/Xilinx/Vitis-Tutorials) for detailed guidance on platform validation.